Quelklef/lilt/docs/tutorial.rst

 as a function that takes some code and returns whether or not it matches the specification (i.e. looks like a number).
 However, it's important to *not* do this in order to better grok how Lilt works.
-Instead, think of :code:`number` (and all other rules) as a function that takes some code, tries to match it to the specification, and returns the code (or, more precisely, the consumed prefix of the code) if it matches.
+Instead, think of :code:`number` (and all other rules) as a function that takes some code, tries to match it to the specification, and returns the concused code if it matches.
 If it *doesn't* match, it will fail, and signal to the caller that it has failed.
-So, :code:`number("123") = "123"`.
+So, :code:`number("123") = "123"` and :code:`number("123 abc") = "123"` and :code:`number("x")` fails.

-Got that?
-Great.
 Now it's time to revisit :code:`anyNonQuoteCharacter`, which we left undefined before but can now think about since we've got our conception all fixed up.

 In order to define this, We introduce the :code:`!` operator, called the guard operator.
-The guard operator will fail if and only if the contained rule fails.
+The guard operator will fail if and only if the contained rule *doesn't* fail.
 So :code:`!"2"` fails ONLY on "2", and :code:`!digit` fails on any digit.

 Why is this useful?
 It allows us to create set differences.
 Some set :code:`A - B`